mrred85/one-themes/README.md

-# One Dark Themes
+# One Themes
-ONE Dark Themes for editors and IDEs.
+One Dark & One Light Themes for editors and IDEs.
 ## iTerm 2
-Theme for iTerm2 application.
+**One Dark** theme for iTerm2 application.
 ### How to install
 Download `One Dark.itermcolors` and Import into iTerm.
 Go to `Preferences > Profiles` and select `Colors` tab.
 In `Color presets` choose `Import...` and select the `.itermcolors` file.

 ## IntelliJ
-Theme for IntelliJ applications.
+**One Dark** theme for IntelliJ applications.
 ### Made for
 * HTML
 * CSS